varuntiwari96/Machine-Learning-for-Product-Classification-in-E-commerce/README.md

 Random Forest Classifier:
 Used for simultaneous prediction of multiple attributes (top category, bottom category, primary color, and secondary color).
 Achieved an average F1-score of 68.75%, demonstrating potential for multi-attribute classification in e-commerce.

+# 4. Evaluation Metrics
+Accuracy: Measures the proportion of correct predictions made by each model.

+F1 Score: Provides a balance between precision and recall, especially useful for imbalanced datasets.